Relation between generalized and ordinary cluster algebras: Introduction

 Due to the importance of the above result, in this paper we apply the same idea and method to GCAs with \emph{coefficients in an arbitrary semifield} and obtain a parallel result for them.
 To do it, in contrast to \cite{RW25}, we concentrate on the class of GCAs \emph{with $y$-variables} in \cite{Nak15a, NR16, Nak24}, which is parallel to the one of CAs in \cite{FZ07}.
 Compared with the formulation of GCAs in \cite{RW25}, the advantage of ours is two-folded.
 Firstly, we are away from the specific problem arising from the exchange matrix presentation of tropical coefficients in \cite{RW25}.
 (A considerable part of the paper \cite{RW25} is devoted to resolve the issues related to it.)
 Secondly, the parallelism of the factorization mechanism between cluster variables ($x$-variables) and coefficients ($y$-variables) is transparent.
 We also present the relations between the $C$-matrices, the $G$-matrices, and the $F$-polynomials of a generalized cluster pattern and those of the corresponding composite cluster pattern.
-As the most important corollary of our result (Theorem~\ref{thm: main theorem for patterns}), we obtain the {\em Laurent positivity} of the above GCAs from the one of CAs \cite{GHKK18}.
-This property was proved by \cite{BLM25b} with the scattering diagram method only recently.

 Though mostly our method is a straightforward extension of the one in \cite{RW25}, there are some subtleties which we need to take care of.
 As explained above, to obtain the desired factorization of the exchange polynomials for the $x$-variables of a GCA $\mathcal{A}^{\mathrm{g}}$, we need to impose a certain relation on the subalgebra $\mathcal{A}^{\mathrm{c}}$ of the corresponding CA $\mathcal{A}$.
 The relation ideal of $\mathcal{A}^{\mathrm{c}}$ is prime; thus, its quotient is an integral domain.
 (This is consistent with the fact that the quotient is isomorphic to $\mathcal{A}^{\mathrm{g}}$, which is an integral domain.)
 However, if we extend the relation to $\mathcal{A}$, the relation ideal of $\mathcal{A}$ might be non-prime so that its quotient is not an integral domain, in general.
 A similar situation occurs also for $y$-variables, and we need to handle it carefully.
 In fact, clarifying these details is one of the main achievement of the paper.
 The summary of this point is given in the diagram \eqref{eq: diagram}.